METRIX IAP

 Definition

 Opens with a specific tangible product attribute.
-"Premium feel.
-Performance fit.
+"Hwt feel.
+Athletic fit.
 Built to be worn cold."
 The hook proves the product's quality claim directly — tactile language.

 HK_IdentityHook — Moderate